willemodendaal/over-engineered-max-hr-calculator/README.md

 Max Heart Rate calculator built on a ridiculously over-engineered technology stack.

+The formula used is 205.8 – (.685 x age), proposed by Dr Jason R Karp.

 ## But why so complicated?!

 This project is actually meant to be a boilerplate project tying a couple of technologies together.
 The "Max HR calculator" part of it is just to give the project some usefulness (anything other than a todo list app!)